 The University of Vermont and University of Vermont Medical Center are Equal Opportunity/Affirmative Action employers.
 Applications from women, veterans, individuals with disabilities and people from diverse racial, ethnic, and cultural backgrounds are encouraged.
 The University is especially interested in candidates who can contribute to the diversity and excellence of the academic community through their research, teaching, and/or service.
 Applicants are requested to include in their cover letter information how they will further this goal.

 Applications accepted until position filled.
 Interested individuals should apply online for position #00023994 at www.uvmjobs.com.
 For more information contact:

-For more information regarding the Department of Neurological Sciences, please check out our website at http://www.uvm.edu/medicine/neuro/
+For more information regarding the Department of Neurological Sciences, please check out the UVM College of Medicine website.

 Junior faculty – Department of Neurology, Baylor College

 The Parkinson’s Disease Center and Movement Disorders Clinic, Department of Neurology, Baylor College of Medicine is actively recruiting junior faculty.
 If you know anyone who might be interested in joining our team please contact Dr. Joseph Jankovic at firstname.lastname@example.org or visit: https://chk.tbe.taleo.net/chk01/ats/careers/requisition.jsp?org=BCM&cws=43&rid=8844.

 Research Coordinator III - Las Vegas Cc Nevada Research

 Location: Las Vegas, NV Hospital: Nevada Clinic Exempt Facility: Cleveland Clinic Lou Ruvo Center for Brain Health Professional Area: Research Department: CC Nevada Research (Other) JobCode: T99497 PayGrade: 10 Schedule: Full Time Shift: Days